Gero24/PrimerAstro/src/pages/posts/post-1.md

 ---
-title: 'My First Blog Post'
+layout: ../../layouts/MarkdownPostLayout.astro
 pubDate: 2022-07-01
+title: My primer Blog Post
 description: 'This is the first post of my new Astro blog.'
 author: 'Astro Learner'
 image: